Natural Selection (The Spectacular Spider-Man)

 "Natural Selection" is the third episode of the animated television series The Spectacular Spider-Man, which is based on the comic book character Spider-Man, created by Stan Lee and Steve Ditko.
-In the episode, Spider-Man must face "The Lizard," who was a lab professor he was interning for until he was mutated by a serum designed to regrow his missing arm.
+In the episode, Spider-Man must face the scientist he was working for, Curt Connors, who has been mutated into an anthropomorphic lizard by a serum designed to regrow his missing arm.

 "Natural Selection" was written by Matt Wayne, known for his work on Justice League Unlimited, and was the first time he had done so for The Spectacular Spider-Man.
 David Bullock directed it.
 "Natural Selection" originally aired on March 15, 2008, on the Kids WB! block for The CW network, and met overwhelmingly positive reviews from critics, who praise it for its action sequences, narrative direction, and the new design for Lizard.

 Plot summary

 During his patrol, Spider-Man stops a group of thieves who are breaking into a bakery.
 Simultaneously, Spider-Man takes pictures to give to the Daily Bugle.
 He happily leaves and returns home before his curfew.
 However, upon reviewing the photos, he discovers they are unfortunately unusable.
-Meanwhile, Dr. Curt Connors injects himself with an experimental serum, in an attempt to regrow his missing arm, before going to bed.
-Later, he awakens to discover his arm has indeed regrown.
-His wife, Martha, is furious that he experimented on himself without her knowledge, but softens upon seeing their son's reaction.
+Meanwhile, Dr. Curt Connors injects himself with his experimental serum containing lizard DNA, which was electrocuted by Electro in the previous episode.
+Later that night, Curt awakens in pain to witness his arm regrow.
+His wife, Martha, is initially furious that he experimented on himself without her knowledge, but softens upon seeing their son's reaction.

 At school, Peter is attacked with water balloons by Flash Thompson and his sidekick Kenny Kong, which he dodges until he realizes it might reveal his secret identity as Spider-Man.
 Gwen steps in and gets everyone to laugh at Flash instead.
-Gwen and Peter go to the Connors lab and help Eddie clean up from a previous battle with Electro.
-Martha announces that Curt's arm had grown back and they celebrate until they realize scales are growing on his arm, determining that the reptilian half of his brain is taking over.
-Peter tries to comfort the Connors's son, Billy, but gets interrupted when Curt transforms into a hulking, humanoid lizard and runs off.
+Gwen and Peter go to the Connors lab and help Eddie clean up from the previous battle with Electro.
+Martha announces that Curt's arm had grown back and they celebrate until Martha realizes scales are growing on his arm.
+The group determine that the reptilian half of Curt's brain is taking over, and that he is starting to regress.
+Peter tries to comfort the Connors's son, Billy, but is interrupted when Curt fully transforms into a hulking, humanoid lizard, completely lacking in human thought, and runs off.